sage_docbuild: Build system of the Sage documentation#

 Equivalent System Packages#

-However, these system packages will not be used for building Sage because using Python site-packages is not supported by the Sage distribution; see trac ticket #29023
+However, these system packages will not be used for building Sage because using Python site-packages is not supported by the Sage distribution; see github issue #29023